LAF News Blog

 Stay up to date on LAF!

-Grant recipients will work closely with LAF and its Education Committee to finalize the teaching proposals, which will then be implemented during the Spring 2015 semester/term.
+Grant recipients will work closely with LAF and its Education Committee to finalize the teaching proposals, which will then be implemented during the Fall 2016 term/semester.
 Formal course evaluations will be used to determine the success and replicability of the teaching models tested, including whether specific landscape performance learning objectives are met.

 Subscribe to an RSS Feed for this post's comments, and find out when someone responds.